-In February 2021, we adopted an Executive Severance Plan (the "Executive Severance Plan") applicable to our Chief Executive Officer and members of our executive management team who report directly to our Chief Executive Officer (including each of our named executive officers) that is effective as of June 9, 2021.
-Under the Executive Severance Plan, if a named executive officer's employment is terminated (i) by the named executive officer with "good reason" (as defined in the Executive Severance Plan and, in the case of Mr. Etergino, as modified by his offer letter), (ii) by us without "cause" (as defined in the Executive Severance Plan) or (iii) due to the named executive officer's death or the named executive officer becoming disabled, and provided in each case the named executive officer (or his or her estate or representative, as applicable) signs and does not revoke our standard release of claims and complies with all applicable restrictive covenants and contractual obligations, the named executive officer will be entitled to receive:
+In February 2021, we adopted an Executive Severance Plan (the "Executive Severance Plan") applicable to our Chief Executive Officer and members of our executive management team who report directly to our Chief Executive Officer (including each of our named executive officers).
+Under the Executive Severance Plan, if a named executive officer's employment is terminated (i) by the named executive officer with "good reason" (as defined in the Executive Severance Plan and, in the case of Mr. Etergino, as modified by his offer letter), (ii) by us without "cause" (as defined in the Executive Severance Plan) or (iii) due to the named executive officer's each or the named executive officer (or his or her estate or representative, as applicable) signs and does not revoke our standard release of claims and complies with all applicable restrictive covenants and contractual obligations, the named executive officer will be entitled to receive: